helori/laravel-cms/README.md

 # laravel-cms
-Work still in progress...
-This package provides many things you usually need when creating a website for your clients : a secured admin panel with users management, an advanced media manager to upload and optimize files (images, videos, documents...), and a powerful tool to define your website's specific elements : blog articles, home page elements, partners, portfolio...
-This package also provides a way to include structured data in your website.
-The only thing you will have to do is using these components in your front controller, and build your design.
-And if you need, a pre-configured AMP compatible layout is also available.
+This package provides an admin panel with a built-in media library, a blog manager and a page manager.
+You can also create custom collections for your content.
+Each collection is a table in your database : you can define its fields directly from the admin panel, and then create elements for your collection.
+Typically, a collection can be a gallery, a list of partners, a list of clients...

 ## Installation and setup